Mostly Free Online Resources for Family History

 Covers maybe 20% of the marriages, but has wonderful information - including the names of the bride's and groom's parents.

 Example: Buchanan Perth Elma to find all Buchanans married in Elma Township, Perth County, Ontario

 Methodist Baptisms in Ontario http://freepages.genealogy.rootsweb.ancestry.com/~wjmartin/wm-index.htm

 Sometimes the Methodist circuit riders were the only clergy available and christened children of other denominations.
 So just because your ancestors were not Methodists doesn't mean they won't be found there.
 It includes the married names of the parents, birthdate and birthplace of the child.

 Example: Lavina Atkin, born in Mornington Township, Perth County

-has 37 million historical French-Canadian names, fully searchable
+37 million historical French-Canadian names, fully searchable indexes

-renews your subscription and bills it to your credit card unless you
+your subscription and bills it to your credit card unless you cancel

 See the original attestation (sign-up) papers and print your own copy of them!